chivandikwa/gatsby-casper/src/content/api-design-guidelines.md

 ✅ **DO** ensure that all parameters for an operation are case-insensitive and unique.

-🛑 **DO NOT** not create `GET` operations that are long-running.
+🛑 **DO NOT** create `GET` operations that are long-running.
 The reason for this is that `GET` requests are meant to be used for retrieving data from the server, and they are expected to be relatively fast and non-blocking.

 🛑 **DO NOT** return a body with a `204` response.
 The HTTP status code `204 No Content` should not have a response body according to the `HTTP/1.1` specification.
 When a server returns a `204 No Content` status code, it indicates that the request was successful, but there is no additional content to send in the response payload.